 05

-The District 8B Commissioner and the SMTDA Board
+The Townsend Commissioner and the SMTDA Board

 The Smoky Mountain Tourism Development Authority (SMTDA) is a government-chartered tourism authority — one of the four entities that make up the Blount Partnership.
 It has real public powers, including the ability to levy hotel/motel taxes and manage publicly-owned tourism assets.
 Its board is made up of business representatives, city managers, and one seat designated for the "Blount County Mayor or County Commission Representative."